SpaceX Crew-2

 SpaceX Crew-2 was the second operational flight of a Crew Dragon spacecraft, and the third overall crewed orbital flight of the Commercial Crew Program.
-The mission was launched on 23 April 2021 at 09:49:02 UTC, and docked to the International Space Station on 24 April at 09:08 UTC.
+The mission was launched on April 23, 2021, at 09:49:02 UTC, and docked to the International Space Station on April 24 at 09:08 UTC.

 SpaceX Crew-2 used the same capsule as Crew Dragon Demo-2 (Endeavour) and launched on the same Falcon 9 booster as SpaceX Crew-1 (B1061.1).

-With its return to Earth the evening of 9 November 2021, the mission set a record for the longest spaceflight by a U.S. crewed spacecraft, 199 days.
+With its return to Earth the evening of November 9, 2021, the mission set a record for the longest spaceflight by a U.S. crewed spacecraft with a mission duration of 199 days before being surpassed by SpaceX Crew-8 with a mission duration of 235 days respectively.

 Crew

-On 28 July 2020, JAXA, ESA and NASA confirmed their astronaut assignments aboard this mission.
+On July 28, 2020, JAXA, ESA, and NASA confirmed their astronaut assignments aboard this mission.

 German astronaut Matthias Maurer was the backup for Pesquet, while Japanese astronaut Satoshi Furukawa trained as backup to Hoshide.

 Mission

-The second SpaceX operational mission in the Commercial Crew Program launched on 23 April 2021.
-The Crew Dragon Endeavour (C206), docked to the International Docking Adapter (IDA) on the Harmony module at its forward port.
-This mission was the first with astronauts on board with a previously used booster launch vehicle.
+The second SpaceX operational mission in the Commercial Crew Program launched on April 23, 2021.
+The Crew Dragon Endeavour docked to the International Docking Adapter (IDA) at the forward port of the Harmony module.
+This was the first mission with astronauts on board to use a previously flown booster launch vehicle.